 Houses have a tendency to settle and shift over time and woodwork expands and contracts with changing humidity levels and exposure to environmental elements.
 Over time, you will notice that the doors of your houses creak; stick or close with difficulty.
 Don’t worry though.
 You only need a few simple adjustments to restore your door to its former glory.

-- Let it dry and the apply Spar varnish over the repaired region.
+Let it dry and apply Spar varnish over the repaired region.

-- Do not place your electrical kitchen appliances directly under your custom cabinets.
-This is because the heat from your coffee maker, toaster or over can damage wood.
+Do not place your electrical kitchen appliances directly under your custom cabinets.
+This is because the heat from your coffee maker, toaster or over can damage the wood.

-- To prevent moisture buildup in your bathroom, turn on the exhaust fan while showering.
+To prevent moisture buildup in your bathroom, turn on the exhaust fan while showering.
 Excessive moisture will cause tFhe bathroom cabinets and other surfaces to swell up and get damaged.

 How much care your custom millwork requires depends on where you live.
-If you ask us, surfaces and hinges should be cleaned monthly if you reside in coastal area.
+If you ask us, surfaces and hinges should be cleaned monthly if you reside in coastal areas.
 Milder weather conditions in other places can do away with bi-annual cleanups.
 Also, do not forget to clean and oil your hardware and hinges once in a while too!
-We are your friendly custom cabinets and furniture drafting company that knows a little bit about drafting cabinets.
+We are your friendly custom cabinets and Casework shop drawings that knows a little bit about drafting cabinets.
 Drop by our office to see what we’re up to or ping us to know more about what we do!
-Maximum Value.
-Achieved.

 Great Tips to maintain your custom millwork.
 I really appreciate your efforts put on this blog.
 Thanks for sharing this